 What's engraved on a stone depends on how much whoever provided the inscription actually knew.
 The credibility of online cemetery lists also is dependent on whoever "read" the cemeteries and whoever entered that reading on the web.

 And an individual's name on a monument might not mark that individual's grave.
 It could just be a memorial centograph for a family member who lived, died and was buried far, far away.

 This puts me at odds with those who espouse the old low- or no-maintenance style of Graves Registry: record what's on the marker or online cemetery list -- period.
 Of what value are memorials if names of the deceased and/or dates are wrong?

-While many of these original Find A Gravers have evolved along with the site and are willing to make changes, I have little respect for "Name Collectors" who "own" cemeteries and tens or hundreds of thousands of names but absolutely refuse to correct, complete, connect, add a maiden name to or transfer a single one.
+Many of these original Find A Gravers have evolved along with the site and are willing to make changes.
+Unfortunately, many other "Name Collectors" who "own" cemeteries and tens or hundreds of thousands of names absolutely refuse to correct, complete, connect, add a maiden name to or transfer a single one.

-And I don't much like "Obituary Hunters" who submit pre-funeral memorials on the day obits are printed -- especially those who just say "unknown burial" if a cemetery isn't named in the story.
-The last time I checked, this site still was Find A Grave, NOT Find An Obit.
+And I don't much like "Obituary Hunters" who submit pre-funeral memorials on the day obits are published -- especially those who just say "unknown burial" if a cemetery isn't named in the story.
+The last time I checked, the site still was Find A Grave, NOT Find An Obit.

 Scroungers don't know or care whether the people for whom they submit memorials are dead or alive.
 They're not hindered by the absence of death dates on stones.
-I recently found a memorial posted for a cousin ten years before he died.
+I recently found a memorial that was posted for a cousin ten years BEFORE he died.

 Although "pre-need" funeral planning, the purchase of burial plots and grave markers, is common these days, if your name is on a stone, you're fair game for the Scroungers.
 How many of their "pre-death" memorials pollute Find A Grave is unknown.